Libertree/libertree/doc/protocol.md

     { "code": "OK" }
     |
+    { "code": "NOT FOUND" }
+    |
     {
       "code": "REJECTED",
       [[ "message": <explanatory message> ]]
     }

 A requester would use the POST command to share with a remote server a new post created at the requester.

+Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the given member.

 Responders MAY respond with a REJECTED code for any reason, and such a response MAY be accompanied by an explanatory message.
 When a POST request is rejected,